endless-snowfall/leetcode/src/leetcode/problems/problem00234/README.md

   - Space: O(1) as we are not creating any new ListNode's.
   - Time: O(n) as we only do two linear passes of the list.

-# Tags: Linked List, Palindrome, Linear
+# Tags: Easy, Linked List, Palindrome, Linear

 # Notes:
   - Be careful of what you're comparing in the end because the "remainder" of your original list must have the correct pointer to the start of the remainder.